Snowflake

 - Name: Enter a meaningful and unique name.

-- Type: Supports using Snowflake as a source or target database.
+- Type: Snowflake can be used as a source or target database.

 - Account: The Snowflake account identifier.
 For how to obtain it, see the Snowflake documentation.